-dercounting was not possible.
-This figure also shows that the UAV measurements reflect the same aerosol mixing process within the boundary layer and the same order of magnitude of the backscatter coefficient.
-However, the backscatter coefficients retrieved from the UAV-borne OPC during certain UAV flights still show a relatively large deviation from the lidar retrievals.
-One reason for this variability is that the UAV cruising speed may affect the aerosol sampling by the OPC-N3.
-The samples were collected perpendicular to the flight direction into the OPC, so we can expect a size-dependent discrimination of larger particles.
-Compared to the Fidas200 OPC, as shown in Sect.
-3.1, the OPC-N3 data show a significantly higher variability.
-This means that we must be careful with the quality and the operation of such in situ measurements, especially when no reference data like lidar are available.
+- flights.
+This figure shows that the backscatter backscattering coefficients retrieved from LIDAR correlated on average with the backscatter backscattering coefficients calculated from the OPC with a slope of 0.789 ± 0.096 and a Pearson correlation coefficient of 0.234.
+This figure also shows that 75% of data points are within the grey shaded area, which indicates that these data are within a factor of 3.
+However, in contrast to the ground level OPC measurements a dedicated correction of the low cost OPC data for potential sampling artefacts or undercounting was not possible.
+This figure also shows that the UAV measure- - 335 ments reflect the same aerosol mixing process within the boundary layer and the same order of magnitude of the backscatter backscattering coefficient.
+However, the backscatter coefficients retrieved from the UAV-borne OPC in certain UAV flights still show a relatively large deviation from LIDAR retrievalsin certain flights.
+One reason for these unstable observations this variability is that the UAV cruising speed may affect aerosol sampling by the OPC-N3.
+The sample was were collected perpendicular to the flight 's direction into the OPC, so we can expect size-dependent discrimination of larger particles.
+Compared - to the Fidas200 OPC as shown in section 3.1, the OPC-N3 data show a significantly higher variability.
+This means that we must be careful with the quality and the operation of such in-situ measurements especially when no reference data like lidar are available.